From paralegal to solicitor: can I change careers?

-Working as a paralegal either in-house or within a law firm can provide law graduates with an excellent opportunity to see how the organisation works, and potentially put into practice some of the skills acquired from university/law school such as drafting and legal research.
+Working as a paralegal either in-house or within a law firm can provide law graduates with an excellent opportunity to see how firms and companies work and to put into practice some of the skills acquired from university or law school, such as drafting and legal research.
 For some, working as a career paralegal is preferable to working as a solicitor, and many people choose this route for a variety of reasons including work-life balance and stability.

 Moving on from paralegal work

-Alternatively, there are also many people who work as paralegals as a way of building up valuable legal experience, with the ultimate aim of obtaining a training contract.
-Changing from working as a paralegal to a solicitor is possible; however, this is certainly not an easy route, with competition for training contracts for those even with law degrees and GDL qualifications being exceptionally high.
+There are also many who work as paralegals as a way of building up valuable legal experience, with the ultimate aim of obtaining a training contract.
+Changing from working as a paralegal to a solicitor is possible; however, this is certainly not an easy route, with competition for training contracts being exceptionally high.

-If you are working as a paralegal and looking to progress at your current firm, you should in the first instance discern whether progression is possible by starting with some research and networking.
-Firstly, find out if there are any solicitors with the firm who began their careers as paralegals.
+If you are working as a paralegal and looking to progress at your current firm, you should first discern whether it’s possible to progress by starting with some research and networking.
+Firstly, find out if there are any solicitors at the firm who began their careers as paralegals.
 See if you can find out how they were able to progress: What steps did they take?
 How long did they work as a paralegal for?
 Were they involved in work for the firm outside of their core paralegal duties?
 Any advice they can provide will help to establish the steps you’ll need to take.
 Due to the nature of this type of progression, it can also be very hard to establish how long it may take to eventually secure a training contract.

 Does my paralegal experience count?

-If you have worked as a paralegal carrying out legal work, and you go on to secure a training contract, you are permitted to apply to have your paralegal experience to be recognised and count towards your time as a trainee solicitor.
-This is known as ’time to count’, and has to be both confirmed by the firm in which you undertook the paralegal work and accepted by any firm you join as a trainee.
+If you have worked as a paralegal carrying out legal work and you go on to secure a training contract, you are permitted to apply to have your paralegal experience to be recognised and count towards your time as a trainee solicitor.
+This is known as “time to count”, and it has to be both confirmed by the firm in which you undertook the paralegal work and accepted by any firm you join as a trainee.
 You are able to recoup up to half of the time you have worked, up to a maximum period of six months.
 For example, a four-month period would count for two months of your training contract.
-The only caveat is that in order for your time to count to be eligible, the time you spend as a paralegal must have been gained within a period three years prior to your application.
+The only caveat is that in order for your experience as a paralegal to count, you will need to have gained it within a period of three years prior to your application.